Intellectual Disability Mental Health

 In 2012 the Division established an MPhil in Intellectual Disability Mental Health, open to postgraduate multidisciplinary health professionals who are working in the field and are registered with the HPCSA.

 The Division’s clinical service platform is based at two regional Psychiatric Hospitals, Alexandra Hospital in Maitland and Lentegeur Psychiatric Hospital in Mitchells Plain.
 The Groote Schuur UCT Department accommodates the Vera Grover Chair, non-patient related research activities and access to general Departmental administrative support.
 Alexandra Hospital provides for people with intellectual disability and the Lentegeur Intellectual Disability Service functions within the general Lentegeur Psychiatric Hospital.
 The establishments have approximately 300 and 250 Intellectual Disability Service (IDS) beds respectively; Alexandra Hospital has 34 acute beds and Lentegeur Hospital IDS has 15 child and adolescent beds.
 Both provide outpatient services and medium- and long-term care for over 400 patients in a number of wards.
-Although nearly 500 adults with intellectual disability were de-institutionalized from both hospitals in 2008-2009, many with severe and profound intellectual disability remain in long-term care, a legacy and indictment of the era of institutionalization and custodial care of people with mental illness and intellectual disabilities.
+Although nearly 500 adults with intellectual disability were de-institutionalised from both hospitals in 2008-2009, many with severe and profound intellectual disability remain in long-term care, a legacy and indictment of the era of institutionalisation and custodial care of people with mental illness and intellectual disabilities.
 No new long-term patients are admitted for